 Still, Obama's Northern California blitz, just two weeks after a high-priced gala at Clooney's home, highlights the President's focus on California dollars.

-"I am surprised that it's only 80 percent," Fresno County Democratic Party Chairman Michael Evans said when told
+"I am surprised that it's only 80 percent," Fresno County Democratic Party Chairman Michael Evans said when told the breakdown of the visits.

 Only New York -- a 40-minute flight from Washington -- comes close to hosting as many Obama fundraisers as California.
 But fundraisers here constitute a little more than a quarter of Obama's time in New York.